mzufferey/omics/reading_notes/methods_pathways_knowledge_reading_notes.md

-e.
  Causality-focused pathway extraction approaches provide a means of transferring knowledge between contexts.
 CausalPath does this by detecting variation patterns of proteomic abundances and detecting their consistency with prior knowledge.
 A limitation of this approach is its dependency on observable variance; therefore, it cannot identify a signaling relation that does not significantly vary across the compared samples.